hanami/guides/content/models/database-configuration.md

 ## Sequel plugins

-Hanami models uses rom as a low level backend.
-It's mean that we can easy use any sequel plugins in your app.
+Hanami models use [ROM](https://rom-rb.org/) as a low-level backend.
+This means that you can easily use any [Sequel](https://github.com/jeremyevans/sequel) plugins in your app.
 For this you need to define `gateway` block in model configuration and add extention to `gateway.connection` object:

 ```ruby